About

 Source Code

-The toast CLI and toastd daemon are not currently open source.
+The linuxtoaster tools (toast, toastd, jam, ito, toasted) are not currently open source.
 We may open-source in the future, but for now the binaries are distributed as-is.

 Questions about licensing or enterprise source access?
 Get in touch.